 This well-known language learning app uses the model in its brand new subscription variant (announced the same day as the release of GPT-4), Duolingo Max.
 The plan introduces two major features (Explain My Answer and Roleplay) that bring the in-app learning experience to a whole new level.

-The Roleplay feature, in turn, allows the users to practice their language skills in a real conversation.
-Well, as real as chatting to an AI model can get — but we already know it can get pretty real.
+The Roleplay feature, in turn, allows users to practice their language skills in a real conversation.
+Well, it is as real as chatting with an artificial intelligence model can get — but we already know it can get pretty real.
 The talks never repeat, allowing for a more realistic and effective learning experience that mirrors real-life communication scenarios.

 GPT-4 in Be My Eyes

 It’s a Danish mobile app that strives to assist blind and visually impaired people in recognizing objects and managing everyday situations.
-It allows the users to connect with volunteers via live chat and share photos or videos to get help in situations they find difficult to handle themselves because of their disability.
+The app allows users to connect with volunteers via live chat and share photos or videos to get help in situations they find difficult to handle due to their disability.

-Until now, in-app assistance was being provided to the apps’ users by an online community of human volunteers.
+Until now, in-app assistance has been provided by an online community of human volunteers.
 Now, GPT-4 has joined the ranks of those volunteers!

 a screenshot of a tweet by Be My Eyes about how they utilize GPT-4 in their app